nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

     re2 = new RegExp(re1, "g");
 ```

 If you execute this code in an ECMAScript 5 environment, you'll get an error stating that the second argument cannot be used when the first argument is a regular expression.
-ECMAScript 6 changed this behavior such that the second argument is allowed and overrides whichever flags are present on the first argument.
+ECMAScript 6 changed this behavior such that the second argument is allowed and overrides any flags present on the first argument.
 For example:

 ```js
 var re1 = /ab/i,